bolt/base-widget/README.md

    widgets' below.
  - `enabled`: Use this option to (temporarily) disable a widget.
 If set to `enabled: false`, the widget will not be shown anywhere.
+ - `defer`: Insert this widget using 'ajaxy loading'.
+The page is rendered with an empty placeholder for the widget, which is then rendered in a separate request, and inserted in the page.
+ - `cacheduration`: The amount (in seconds) that the entire widget is cached on the server.
+This can significantly speed up the rendering of pages, but be aware that _cached_ widgets can not show tailored content.
+The widget will show the same on every page, for all visitors.
+ - `withcontext`: By design, widgets are "without context", because in normal use, the contents of a widget should _not_ depend on the page it's rendered on.
+Sometimes, however, you might really need this context.
+Setting `withcontext: true` will make sure your widget knows about all defined Twig variables that were available in the surrounding page, like `{{ dump(record) }}` in the front- or `{{ dump(context) }}` in the backend.
+   Note that if you use this option, `cacheduration` and `defer` will both be disabled for this specific widget, so use with care and thought.

 Overriding the templates
 ------------------------